joshzzheng/say-something-nice/README.md

 ![Screenshot](http://i.imgur.com/1hPcd1O.png)

 ## Introduction
 This the software used for in the *Watson Polite Candy Machine*.
-Here is the [complete tutorial on Medium] on how to put build the entire candy machine.
+Here is the [complete tutorial on Medium]() on how to put build the candy machine.

 This is a simple Flask web application that uses the [Watson Speech to Text](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/speech-to-text.html) service for voice transcription and the [Watson AlchemyLanguage](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/alchemy-language.html) sentiment analysis to score the sentiment of the words.